 It also gives Victoria a once-in-a-generation chance to build back better in the wake of the pandemic and make socially inclusive employment work for everyone.

-There are ten core objectives at the heart of the Social Procurement Framework:
+Ten core objectives of the Social Procurement Framework

 Opportunities for Victorian Aboriginal people